Found by AI

 Profile: B2B or B2C software product.
 ARR $1M-$20M.
 Monthly marketing budget $15,000-$60,000.

 B2B buyers adopt AI-powered search at 3x the rate of consumers (Forrester, 2024 Buyers' Journey Survey).
-B2B AI-generated traffic now represents 2-6% of total organic traffic and grows at over 40% per month.
-SaaS buyers use ChatGPT and Perplexity to research categories, compare solutions, and shortlist vendors before engaging with any vendor website.
+B2B AI-generated traffic now represents 2-6% of total organic traffic and grows over 40% per month.
+SaaS buyers use ChatGPT and Perplexity to research categories, compare options, and shortlist vendors before engaging with any vendor website.
 Not appearing in those responses means missing the consideration phase entirely.

-SaaS median marketing spend in 2026 is approximately 8% of ARR (Hello Roketto, 2026).
-Content marketing and SEO typically absorb 25-30% of total marketing budget with a 5:1 to 10:1 long-term ROI.
+SaaS median marketing spend in 2026 is roughly 8% of ARR (Hello Roketto, 2026).
+Content marketing and SEO typically absorb 25-30% of total marketing budget with 5:1 to 10:1 long-term ROI.

 Channel Allocation Monthly Spend ($30K budget) Priority Tactics